Jahia/jahia/.chachalog/N7QmU3V5.md

 ### Spring Configuration
 - **`applicationcontext-services.xml`** - Added deprecation comments to image service bean definitions
-- All image service beans marked as deprecated with recommendation to use OSGi service
+- Marked all image service beans as deprecated with a recommendation to use OSGi service